 Populations across the nation and around the globe face increased loss of life, infrastructure damage, and economic cost due to natural disasters driven by climate change.
 Climate change is driving sea level rise and changing weather patterns, resulting in increased droughts, floods, hurricanes, and wildfires.
-Meeting this challenge requires mobilizing science at an unprecedented scale.
 New science-driven technologies are required to respond to the impacts of climate change, and these new technologies will create the opportunity for new job markets, stronger economies, and a more secure and stable United States.

-Climate change has been identified as a major mission priority for the Science and Technology Directorate (S&T), which performs the research, development, innovation, standards development, and operational experimentation required to adapt and transition climate science research performed by other agencies into operational use.
+Climate change has been identified as a major mission priority for the Department of Homeland Security (DHS) Science and Technology Directorate (S&T), which the research, development, innovation, standards development, and operational experimentation required to adapt and transition climate science research performed by other agencies into operational use.
 S&T applies this research to the long-term changes in risk from multiple hazards, such as flooding and hurricanes.

 Scientific Solutions